UniFy-Endpoint/Windows10-to-Windows-11-Upgrade/README.md

-# Windows Update for Business (WUfB) & Windows Autopatch
+# Windows 10 to Windows 11 Upgrade with (WUfB) & Windows Autopatch

-A comprehensive guide for deploying and managing Windows Updates using Microsoft Intune's Windows Update for Business (WUfB) policies.
+A comprehensive guide for deploying Windows 10 to Windows 11 upgrade using Microsoft Intune's Windows Update for Business (WUfB) policies.

 ---